phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 We should have zero errors in the log in normal usage no matter what the environment is doing.
 However, we can have debugging levels and when they are on, we can display things like validation results.

+Actually in normal usage, we should have zero anything in the log.
+As a dev we can use the devmode to enable logging at the right level

 ## User doing something wrong / validation

 We use this type: